Adana: Commerce

 A leading commercial centre in southern Turkey, Adana hosts the regional headquarters of many corporate and public institutions.
 TÜYAP Exhibition and Congress Center hosts fairs and business conferences, and is currently the main meeting point for businesses in Çukurova.
 The academic oriented 2000-seater Alper Akınoğlu Congress Center is expected to open in 2012 at Çukurova University campus.

 The Adana Chamber of Commerce (ATO) was founded in 1894 to guide and regulate the cotton trade and it is one of the oldest of its kind in Turkey.
 Today the Chamber has more than 25,000 member companies, and furthers the interests of businesses and advocates on their behalf.
 The Adana Commodity Exchange, founded in 1913, functions mainly to organise the trade in agricultural produce and livestock.
 It is located opposite the Metropolitan Theatre.
+According to the Patent Registrar, an original Adana kebab is made only by a vendor who has successfully passed an inspection conducted on the spot by the Adana Chamber of Commerce.

 The designation of the coastal areas of Ceyhan and Yumurtalık districts as Energy-specific Industrial Areas has made Adana an attraction for hotel building.
 Current 5-star hotels of the city, Hilton, Seyhan and Sürmeli will be complemented by Sheraton and Türkmen hotels on the river bank, Ramada and Divan hotels in the city center, Anemon hotel at the west end which are all currently under construction.